MasterCode112/Twitter-Scrapper-Bot/README.md

 # A Twitter scraper with python by using Nitter.

-Recently, Twitter has banned almost every Twitter scraper.
-This repository presents an alternative tool to scrape Twitter based on 3 functions:
-- [scrape](https://github.com/MasterCode112/Scrapper_Boot_Twitter/blob/master/Scrapper_Boot_Twitter/scrapper_boot.py): Scrapes all the information regarding tweets between two given dates, for a given language and list of words or account name, in the form of a csv file containing retrieved data (more storage methods will be added).
-- [get_user_information](https://github.com/MasterCode112/Scrapper_Boot_Twitter/blob/master/Scrapper_Boot_Twitter/user.py): Scrapes users information, incluing number of following and followers, location and description.
-- [get_users_followers and get_users_following](https://github.com/MasterCode112/Scrapper_Boot_Twitter/blob/master/Scrapper_Boot_Twitter/user.py): Scrapes followers and following accounts for a given list of users.

 It is also possible to download the images showed in tweets by passing the argument `save_images = True`.
 If you only want to scrape images, it is recommended to set the argument `display_type = image` to show only tweets that contain images.

-Authentication is required for scraping followers/following.
-It is recommended to log in with a new account, otherwise the account could be banned if the list of followers is very long.
-To log in to your account, you need to enter your username `Scrapper_Boot_Twitter_USERNAME` and password `Scrapper_Boot_Twitter_PASSWORD` in the [.env](https://github.com/MasterCode112/Scrapper_Boot_Twitter/blob/master/.env) file.
-You can control the `wait` parameter in the `get_users_followers` and `get_users_following` functions according to you internet speed.

 ## Requirements :